 Let your child or teen know that you appreciate his or her help.
 Say thank you and offer rewards for jobs well done.
 Rewards may include a family movie night, an ice cream outing, or extra screen time.

 Remember that you cannot expect your children to be expert cleaners or to do their chores as carefully as you might.
 Accepting their best efforts will help keep them motivated.
 Learn more about talking to your children and teens about cancer.

 Reevaluate your priorities

 Consider making a list of all that needs to be done.
-This could include household chores, childcare, and tasks related to your cancer treatment.
-Then, decide which items are priorities for you and which items you can ask someone else to do or just leave undone.
-Track the family’s activities on a calendar displayed where everyone can see it.
-And then talk about the plans together at the beginning of each week or the night before each new day.
+This could include household chores, child care, and tasks related to your cancer treatment.
+Then, decide which items are most important for you and which items you can ask someone else to do or just leave undone.
+Track the family’s activities on a calendar that is shared or displayed so everyone can see it.
+Talk about the plans together at the beginning of each week or the night before each day.

 To make more time for each person’s priorities, consider the following: